-This course will take place online via Zoom and Desire2Learn (D2L).
+This course will take place using blended modalities including in-person sessions and online lectures/consultations via Zoom and Desire2Learn (D2L).
 Students are required to participate in the asynchronous learning tasks using the D2L learning environment and synchronous Zoom sessions.
-If unable to participate live due to unforeseen circumstances, inform the instructor in advance to work out an alternative participation activity (e.g., watch the recordings, submit a brief reflection, and actively contribute to the follow-up online discussion).
+If unable to participate live due to unforeseen circumstances, inform the instructor in advance to work out an alternative participation activity (e.g., watch the recordings, submit a brief reflection, and actively contribute to the follow-up discussion).